-For the last half billion years or so the place where I live was a shallow tropical ocean.
-From time to time the water was replaced by dense forests.
-The water came back.
-This cycle was repeated many times.
-Thick layers of sandstone and limestone built up over carbon deposits of the forests.
-Eventually glaciers more than a mile high moved from the north and as they melted deposited their embedded silt and clay upon the stony surface and left the flat rich prairies.
-Here and there receding glaciers left enormous lakes which broke through embankment and emptied themselves sometimes in just a few hours.
+For about half a billion years the place where I live was a shallow ocean.
+By where I am not sure what I mean.
+This spot was much closer to the equator than to present latitude.
+But the near continental size slabs of sandstone and limestone that underlay this ocean drifted to here and have here set us up.
+Here it is Flat.
+More recently glaciers miles thick moved from the colder north and as they melted deposited their embedded silt and clay upon the stone flat surface and left the rich prairies.
+Here and there receding glaciers left enormous lakes which grew higher as ice melted and some of these overwhelmed their embankment and emptied themselves.
+Sometimes in just a few hours.
+Imagine.
 These cataclysmic torrents carved river valleys and sculpted topography.
-This ended about twelve thousand years ago.
+This ended (or paused) about twelve thousand years ago.
 There would have been people here not long after, as soon as things warmed up a bit.
 Then in only the most recent moment, Europeans showed up here, including my ancestors, Irish and Scots arrived after being delayed in Virginia and Carolina.
-Sometimes a photograph makes it seem as though our grip on this place is tentative and it's easy to see it all swept away by some violent natural cataclysm.
-Prompted by our own action no doubt.
-But we're here for now.
+We're here for now.

 End in Sight